phpcfdi/sat-catalogos-populate/README.md

 ## PHP Support

-This tool is compatible with PHP versions 7.3 and above.
+This tool is compatible with last [PHP supported version](https://www.php.net/supported-versions.php).
 Please, try to use the full potential of the language.

 ## Contributing